encode/django-rest-framework/docs/api-guide/relations.md

         text = models.CharField(max_length=1000)
         tags = GenericRelation(TaggedItem)

-We could define a custom field that could be used to serialize tagged instances, using the type of each instance to determine how it should be serialized.
+We could define a custom field that could be used to serialize tagged instances, using the type of each instance to determine how it should be serialized:

     class TaggedObjectRelatedField(serializers.RelatedField):
         """